Dave Murray (musician): Biography

-Playing technique and style
+Artistry

 Murray's solo guitar style throughout his career has been mainly based on the legato technique, such as on "The Trooper", which he claims "evolved naturally.
 I'd heard Jimi Hendrix using legato when I was growing up, and I liked that style of playing."
 His playing has a distinctly fluid sound which distinguishes him from the other two guitarists in Iron Maiden.
 He has also written songs for Iron Maiden, though he is less prolific than other band members, usually forgoing lyric writing and instead concentrating on the musical elements of songwriting.
 He mainly co-writes songs with another member of Iron Maiden, "Charlotte the Harlot" (from 1980's Iron Maiden) being to date the only composition for which he is credited as sole writer.

-Along with Adrian Smith, Murray appears at no. 9 on Gibson's list of the "Top 10 Metal Guitarists of All Time".
+Publications have made note of his harmonized guitar riffs and solos with bandmate Adrian Smith, which have become stapes of Iron Maiden's sound, and heavy metal music in general.
+Murray said, "There was this chemistry between me and Adrian that went beyond the music."
+The guitar interplay between the two has been compared to guitarists Glenn Tipton and K.K.
+Downing of Judas Priest.
+According to Jeff Kitts of Guitar World, "the duo of Murray and Smith was considered the top British metal guitar tandem of the Eighties.
+First pairing off for 1981’s blistering Killers, Murray and Smith quickly proved that they could play harmony leads and interlocking riffs as if linked by one brain, and do it with a speed and aggression that put most punk bands of the era to shame."

 Murray played with the jazz ensemble on Iron Maiden drummer Nicko McBrain's instructional video Rhythms of the Beast.

 Equipment

-Murray used and endorsed Marshall amplifiers almost exclusively, other than on the Somewhere in Time (1986) and Seventh Son of a Seventh Son (1988) albums and their respective tours, when he instead used Gallien-Krueger amps, and Victory Amps during the recordings of The Book of Souls, but again Marshalls on tour (JVM410h).
+Murray used and endorsed Marshall amplifiers almost exclusively, other than on the Somewhere in Time (1986) and Seventh Son of a Seventh Son (1988) albums and their respective tours, when he instead used Gallien-Krueger amps, and Victory Amps during the recordings of The Book of Souls, but again Marshalls on tour (his rack system featuring JMP1 pre-amp fed into the FX loop of Marshall DSL heads, using the DSL heads as power amps).
+As of 2023, during Maiden's Future Past World Tour, it was revealed Murray had begun using the Fractal Axe-FX III units, replacing the long-serving Marshall JMP-1 preamps.